adnammit/reactLogin/README.md

 #### INDEX.JS (CLIENT)
 * here is where we render the components that will go into 'bundle.js'
+* introducing routes:
+    - rather than loading the `App` component, we will use `Router` to show different content based on different conditions (are we logged in or out?)
+    - your router needs `browserHistory`
+    - the routes themselves are saved in a separate file ('routes.js')

 #### APP.JS
-* __your top component must be a class component rather than a functional component__
+* _your top component must be a class component rather than a functional component_
     ```javascript
     // CLASS COMPONENT:
     class App extends React.Component {